RobolinkInc/doc-v3/docs/CoDroneEDU/Blockly/page4.md

 #### Example

-To make this example work, your color set must be loaded into Blockly and loaded into your program using the "load_color_set" block.
+To make this example work, your color set must be loaded into Blockly and loaded into your program using the "load_color_data" block.
 Place your drone on a solid surface to turn on color sensors (the lights shining on the surface means they're on).
 Placing it on different colored surfaces (red, yellow, or blue) to get different color predictions.

 <div className="loadXmlDiv">
   <button className="loadXmlButton" onClick={() => loadBlocklyXml('colors_example_senior')}>